nandana-k/phase2project/README.md

 #### GET /persons

 When a request is sent to the /persons endpoint, it will return the first 10 person records in JSON format.
+The status code is 200.
 One record looks like this, for example:

 ```json
 [